The last year has seen a number of changes for the IBD BioResource.

 - Many more sites have been opened and are recruiting their patients.
 See a list of those open here.

-- Recruitment has increased to approximately 600 patients per month as the number of recruiting sites increases.
+- Recruitment has increased to over 1,000 patients per month as the number of recruiting sites increases.

-- The admin team has changed and now comprises Fran and Jon.
+- The admin team has changed and now comprises Fran, Edith, Jonathan.
+Judith and Matt.

 The first batches of DNA have been sent for whole genome sequencing (WGS).
 For an interesting explanation of WGS go to the Genomics England website here.
 This means that we will be able to get closer to understanding the genes involved in the causes of IBD.

-A number of investigators from around the UK, including Exeter, Edinburgh, London, Oxford and Manchester, have applied to access IBD Bioresource participants – and we hope to see the number of users continue to grow in the year ahead.
+A number of investigators from around the UK, including Exeter, Edinburgh, London, Oxford and Manchester, have applied to access IBD Bioresource participants.
+To date, 16 studies are utilising the IBD BioResource, 12 of which are currently active – we hope to see the number of users continue to grow in the year ahead.